Defining the location policy for Skype for Business Server 2015

 - Emergency Dial String

-This dial string (less the leading “+”, but including any normalization done by the Lync user’s Dial Plan) signifies that a call is an emergency call.
+This dial string (less the leading “+”, but including any normalization done by the user’s Dial Plan) signifies that a call is an emergency call.
 The Emergency Dial String causes the client to include location and callback information with the call.

 - Emergency Dial String Masks

 A semicolon-separated list of dial strings that is translated into the specified Emergency Dial String.
 For example, you may want to add 112, which is the emergency service number for most of Europe.
-A visiting Lync user from Europe may not know that 911 is the U.S. emergency number, but they can dial 112 and get the same result.
+A visiting Skype for Business user from Europe may not know that 911 is the U.S. emergency number, but they can dial 112 and get the same result.
 As with the Emergency Dial String, do not include a “+” before each number, and if you use external line access codes, be sure there are normalization rules in the user’s Dial Plan policy to strip off the access code digit.

 - PSTN Usage